PiHole hosted in the cloud? I recommend NextDNS

 • Finding a cloud-native alternative service.

-Keeping PiHole on a Raspberry Pi requires exposing it to a public internet or setting up a VPN to a home network.
+Keeping PiHole on a Raspberry Pi requires exposing it to the public internet or setting up a VPN to a home network.
 It seemed overly complicated.
 I would rather not spend time configuring VPNs on all my devices.
 I don’t like dealing with VPNs, and the friction was enough for me to give up this option.

 Hosting PiHole in the cloud, seemed tempting.
 However, PiHole is designed to serve as a DNS server in a local network.
 It lacks a security level I would want to have in the cloud.
-Notably, at least currently, it does not serve data using a secure protocol like DNS-over-HTTPS, DNS-over-TLS or similar.
+Notably, at least currently, it does not serve data using a secure protocol like DNS-over-HTTPS, DNS-over-TLS, or similar.
 And sending unencrypted DNS queries over the public internet is something I do not agree to.
 This problem could be worked around if we expose an additional HTTP server component to handle DoH requests.
 But with each piece, the setup becomes more and more complicated.
 Another issue is the cost of hosting.
 This would require a VM running most of the day.
-With current pricing of VMs in cloud, it would cost at least a few dollars a month.
+With the current pricing of VMs in the cloud, it would cost at least a few dollars a month.

 Finding a cloud-native alternative service turned out to help me escape the pickle.
 I found NextDNS, and I’m delighted with this service.
-Please note, I’m using affiliate links here to link to them (thanks if you use them!).
+Please note, that I’m using affiliate links here to link to them (thanks if you use them!).
 But it is my honest recommendation as a user.
 I published the first version of this blog post before I thought of any affiliate links.

 Discovering NextDNS: an appealing alternative solution

 NextDNS has a similar set of features as PiHole, but it’s a software-as-a-service natively hosted in the cloud.
-You can access your customized DNS server from a public internet.
+You can access your customized DNS server from the public internet.
 So unlike when you use PiHole, you can set up your Android, iPhone, and laptops to use your own DNS server.
 And it will work regardless of where are you connecting from.

 A screenshot of the NextDNS.
 NextDNS is an alternative to Pi-Hole running in the software-as-a-service model.